arianrhodsandlot/nostalgist/docs/src/content/docs/guides/under-the-hood.md

 Make sure your server have configured the CORS headers properly.

 ### Step two
 Prepare a virtual file system.

-We use [BrowserFS](https://github.com/jvilk/BrowserFS)'s `MemoryFS` to create a virtual file system.
 The files loaded by step one will be written here as well.

 ### Step three
 Launch RetroArch with the virtual file system and the canvas element we specified in the code.